 The only extra thing that you need to do is to add

-What that does is to open your social page in another browser tab when the user clicks on it, otherwise it will load in the very same tab, and the user will have to click “Back” to see your website again, if they’ll click “Back”, and not just forget about your website.
+What that does is to open your link in another browser tab when the user clicks on it, otherwise it will load in the very same tab, and the user will have to click “Back” to see your website again, if they’ll click “Back”, and not just forget about your website.

 Adding social icons in a WordPress widget using a plugin